deepin-community/python-tz/README.rst

 Issues & Limitations
 ~~~~~~~~~~~~~~~~~~~~

+- This project is in maintenance mode.
+Projects using Python 3.9 or later
+  are best served by using the timezone functionaly now included in core
+  Python and packages that work with it such as `tzdata <https://pypi.org/project/tzdata/>`_.

 - Offsets from UTC are rounded to the nearest whole minute, so timezones
   such as Europe/Amsterdam pre 1937 will be up to 30 seconds out.
 This
-  is a limitation of the Python datetime library.
+  was a limitation of the Python datetime library.

 - If you think a timezone definition is incorrect, I probably can't fix
   it. pytz is a direct translation of the Olson timezone database, and